resharp/phages/README.md

 # functional and ecological determinants of evolutionary dynamics in crAss-like phages
 contains Python code.
-It could be merged with Linux bash scripts, which call the Python programs and therefore also contain clear examples on parameter usage
+It could be merged with Linux bash scripts, which call the Python programs and therefore also contain clear examples on parameter usage.

 to do
 - installation instructions
 - all Conda dependencies (refer to generated file by Conda?)

+tip: consider using subversion commit messages as part of the documentation

-# Summary
+## Summary
+This pipeline calculates selective pressure and micro diversity measures of genes of reference genomes.
+Variation of genes is found by mapping metagenomic reads of samples against these reference genomes.
+Reference genomes, paired-end fastq files of samples and gene annotation information should be provided.
+This project also contains a specific gene annotation pipeline, which can be replaced by any other method.
+The main pipeline uses DiversiTools to calculate measures on codon level, which are then further aggregated on gene and gene family level.

-# Examples
+## Examples

 Accompanying shell scripts are in the mgx folder of: https://github.com/resharp/phages_scripts

+## dependencies

+- numpy, pandas
+- matplotlib.pyplot, seaborn
+- scipy.stats
+- biopython, Bio.SeqIO

-# Installation
+## Installation
 this repository can be best put in local directory:

 source/phages

 the shell scripts reference the Python scripts by this path

-# Annotation pipeline
+## Annotation pipeline

 - AnnotateCrassGenomes.py
     - All results of annotation pipeline are integrated, input: